realworldocaml/book/en/variants.md

 ```

 Being able to construct such expressions isn't enough; we also need to
-be able to evaluate such an expression.
-The following code shows how
+be able to evaluate them.
+Here's a function for doing just that.
-you could write a general-purpose evaluator for these expressions.

 ```frag
 ((typ ocamltop)(name variants/blang.topscript)(part 3))